Afr Am - Bio

 http://www.nps.gov/malu/forteachers/otherresources.htm

-From "The Negro and the Constitution," 1944 through "I've Been to the Mountaintop," 1968, the full texts of each speech is provided.
+From "The Negro and the Constitution," 1944 through "I've Been to the Mountaintop," 1968, the full texts of each speech are provided.

 Martin Luther King, Jr. Papers Project